"And as you wish that others would do to you, do so to them."

 Subject Stories - Subject Stories, written by our curriculum teams, detail how our six Christian values and school's Vision are manifested within each subject area.
 They showcase agreed consistencies, how the subject supports the development of children's cultural capital and highlight key successes and areas for development too.

 Progression of Knowledge and Skills - Within each subject's 'Progression of Knowledge and Skills' document is detailed the carefully planned, progressive curriculum content to be taught in each year group.
 Our curriculum model is progressive, teaching the knowledge and skills we have identified and outlined for every subject.
 The footing of our model is to ensure a focus on the key knowledge and skills for each curriculum subject so that children make progress (‘knowing more, remembering more, being able to do more’) and therefore learn (‘a change in long-term memory’).
-These documents support teachers, parents/carers and subsequently our children at St. Martin's.

 Modern Foreign Languages